Applies to: Circuit

 You can hold the Alt key on your keyboard while dragging content with the mouse to copy it to a new slot.

-The first section is Samples showing the samples in the pack.
+The first section is Samples, showing the samples in the pack.
 These are all audio files.
 You can upload different formats, but all audio will be converted to 48khz Mono 16bit when sent to Circuit.
-Selecting a sample will allow you to change its name, replace the samples, send it to the Circuit, download it to your computer, or remove it from the pack.
+Selecting a sample allows you to change its name, replace the samples, send it to the Circuit, download it to your computer, or remove it from the pack.
 You can also drag and drop samples from a file browser (e.g. Finder on Mac) into these slots.
 The total sample storage time is 60 seconds.

 You can also drag patches in via SysEx, these can be from Circuit Tracks or the original Circuit.

 The last section shown on the page is Sessions, which shows the projects of the unit in the slots they are saved in.
 The name of the project is shown as well as the colour it shows on the unit.
-You can click any slot here to change its name, replace it with a different Sessions, or, change its colour.
+You can click any slot here to change its name, replace it with a different Session, or, change its colour.
 You can also send it to Circuit, download it to your computer or remove it from the pack:

 Sending/Saving the pack

-Once you're happy with the content in the pack you can either save it to your account, computer or send it to your Circuit.
+Once you're happy with the content in the pack you can either save it to your account, or computer or send it to your Circuit.
 This is done with the options at the top of the Packs screen:

-When you click 'Send to Circuit' you'll be able to decide if you want to send the whole Pack, or just one section:
+When you click 'Send to Circuit' you'll be able to decide if you want to send the whole Pack or just one section:

 You can change between the patch used on Synth 1 or Synth 2 at the top of the editor.
-Changing patch on the Circuit also causes a message to be sent from Circuit that changes the patch shown on the editor.
+Changing the patch on the Circuit also causes a message to be sent from the Circuit that changes the patch shown on the editor.

-Depending on your knowledge of synthesis you may find this section quite daunting, try loading some patches and changing some parameters to get an understanding of their effects.
+Depending on your knowledge of synthesis, you may find this section quite daunting, try loading some patches and changing some parameters to get an understanding of their effects.